merziy/self-learning/README.md

 ## Contents

 Programming languages include HTML, CSS, JavaSript, TypeScript, PHP, C, Kotlin, really a littke bit of everything.
 Includes JS frameworks and libraries such as React, Vue, Angular, ChartJS, jQuery, and more.
-I experiment with RESTful API's, the backend, servers, PWA's, unix, etc.
+I experiment with RESTful API's, the backend, servers, PWA's, scripting, etc.